prasu93/spark-wordcount/README.md

 # spark-wordcount

+## Data file
+- I got the data from the link mentioned in Dr.DeniseCase's repo: (https://github.com/denisecase/setup-spark)
+- The data in the text file is already clean.
+So I have not performed any commands related to cleaning.
+- Run Powershell as Administrator and command to start Spark with Scala: ```spark-shell```
 ## Steps for processing data using Spark & Implement word count (Finding the top 10 most used words)

 ### Step1: Creating an RDD using local text file or any remote file link